 Rocket League: How to get the dingo

 Rocket League – Season 3 is almost over.
 If we’re being honest, it died for us quite a while ago.
 If you’ve seen our – Season 3 articles and videos, you know what we think of the content and the NASCAR crossover.
-However, – Season 4 is coming in a few days, the Auriga Series is here, and we’ll you how to unlock the Dingo in Rocket League.
+However, – Season 4 is coming in a few days, the Auriga Series is here, and we’ll show you how to unlock the Dingo in Rocket League.

 The beautiful Dingo is only available as a blueprint, so not a store item.
 It is, of course, super coveted.
 Not only because it is the newest car in the game, but especially because it has the Octane hitbox.
 It also has one of the best handling in the game and a damn nice look.
 So it’s no wonder that everyone wants it.